thomashartm/burp-aem-scanner/README.md

 and evaluates typical AEM and Dispatcher misconfigurations.

 ## Burp Version
-The extension uses is triggered through a context menu extension and therefore does not require the active scanner.
+The extension supports Burp Community as it is triggered through a context menu extension and does not rely on the avilibility of the active or passive scanner.

 # How to use
 Select one or multiple pages from within the Target sitemap.
 Then click on the relevant security check categories whoch you are planning to execute.